t-braswell/slimski_themes/README.md

 **Warning** : The SliM project has been abandoned (last release was 2013, the project homepage is down), and is not fully compatible with *systemd*, including *logind sessions*.
 Consider using a different *Display manager* or *Xinitrc*.

 ### What is SLiMski?
 SLiMski is a fork of SLiM used by antiX Linux.
-Due to antiX's lack of *systemd* or *elogind*, a neutral display manager is necessary.
+Due to antiX's lack of *systemd* or *elogind*, an init-neutral display manager is necessary.

 ### How to use